davidenq/go-cicd/README.md

 [![Build Status](https://travis-ci.org/davidenq/go-cicd.svg?branch=master)](https://travis-ci.org/davidenq/go-cicd)
 [![Coverage Status](https://coveralls.io/repos/github/davidenq/go-cicd/badge.svg?branch=master)](https://coveralls.io/github/davidenq/go-cicd?branch=master)

+# Checklist
+- [x] unit testing with TDD
+- [x] integration testing
+- [x] end to end testing
+- [x] pipeline ci/cd using Travis-ci service (automatic deployment in different stages specified at .travis.yml file)
+- [x] deploy on local and cloud (google cloud run) (support docker-compose, google cloud run and google kubernetes engine)
+- [x] branching strategy based on Github Flow (Master for production, other branchs for development/staging)
+- [x] semantic versioning with git tags
+- [x] Infraestructure as a code with terraform and bash scripting for createing cluster on Kubernetes
+- [x] deploy docker containers on Google Kubernetes Engine through yaml files, kubectl and bash scripting
+- [x] Handle scripts as a centralized way through Makefile
+- [x] created a load balancer on Google Kubernetes Engine with 2 microservices
+- [x] Published Docker containers on Google Registry

 This projects aims to show not only a process for CI/CD but also, to write code following clean code, TDD, branching strategy, versioning and so on.
 On the other hand, the folder structure follows the definition specified [here](https://github.com/golang-standards/project-layout).
 But it's not a standardized folder structure.
 However, big projects such as Kubernetes, Prometheus, and others, follow that folder structure.